- Ph.D., Purdue University, 2008

 - B.E., Vanderbilt University, 2002

-Dr. Cola seeks to develop new science and technology exploiting energy transport processes at the nanoscale to excite, educate, and employ the world.
+Dr. Cola brings science to energy and thermal management solutions.
 After spending 6 years at Vanderbilt University as an engaged student and a starting fullback on the football team, he conducted research on thermal applications of carbon nanotubes at Purdue University.
 He interned as a Test Research and Development Engineer at Intel Corporation in 2007.
 He had a brief stay as a visiting scholar at the University of Texas at Dallas before joining the faculty at Georgia Tech in April 2009 as an Assistant Professor.
+Read more on Dr. Cola’s background here http://nest.gatech.edu/?page_id=7801.
+Dr. Cola was promoted to Professor in 2019.

-Heat Transfer, Combustion and Energy Systems and Micro and Nano Engineering: Nanoengineering; energy transport and conversion in nanostructures; nanomaterials synthesis; thermal properties measurements; thermo-electrochemical energy conversion; and thermal transport in polymers and molecular junctions.
+- Heat Transfer, Combustion and Energy Systems and Micro and Nano Engineering: Thermal management of electronics, energy transport and conversion at the nanoscale, and applications of carbon nanotubes.

-Dr. Cola's research involves theoretical and experimental components, and he seeks to solve problems with high importance to applications in clean energy (e.g., direct conversion) and the efficient utilization of energy (e.g., more efficient heat exchangers), and in major industrial segments such as microelectronics and sensors.
+Dr. Cola's research involves theoretical and experimental components, and he seeks to solve problems with high importance to applications in clean energy (e.g., direct conversion) and the efficient utilization of energy (e.g., more efficient thermal management), and in major industrial segments such as consumer electronics, enterprise services (e.g., the cloud supporting infrastructure), transportation, and lighting.

-Students who work with Dr. Cola will learn to conduct research as part of an interdisciplinary team, and to apply fundamental principles from science and engineering to solve problems that enable technologies supporting clean energy solutions, smaller and more affordable electronics, and general improvements to global living standards.
+Students who work with Dr. Cola will build expertise that is firmly rooted in the physics of basic energy carriers, while integrating fundamentals from nearly all of the traditional disciplines of science and engineering to solve important problems.
+Many of our solutions are enabled by the unique and exciting science at the nanoscale.
 Students will have opportunities to participate in hands-on work (e.g., building new experiments or tools) and theoretical modeling; and learn to operate several tools used to synthesize and characterize nanomaterials.
-There are also opportunities to publish in journals, present at international conferences, and patent technologies that could develop into startup companies.
+There are also opportunities to publish in journals, present at international conferences, patent technologies, and start new companies.

 Caption: Carbon nanotube (CNT) arrays utilized for enhanced electronics cooling. (a) Highly compliant CNT arrays compressed in the interface between a representative computer chip and a heat sink.
 Such structures improve device performance and reliability by mitigating thermal stresses and enhancing heat removal.